Q1CHENL/cbdp/glossary.md

 ## Service-Level Agreements (SLAs)

-Formal contracts between a service provider and a customer, defining the expected level of service, performance, and reliability.
+Formal contracts between a service provider and a customer, specifying some SLOs, penalties for violation.

 ## Reliable Crossover